Frequently Asked Questions:Medical Sonography

-Can I take classes on any JCC campus or online?
+17. Can I take classes on any JCC campus?

-Some related courses are offered at the Work Force Development Center in Clayton; however, SON and CVS courses are available only on the main campus in Smithfield.
-We do offer some of the prerequisites and general education courses online.
+Some related courses are offered at the Work Force Development Center in Clayton; however, most courses are available only on the main campus in Smithfield.

-You can be considered for admission to the Cardiac and Vascular Sonography program.
+You can be considered for admission to the Sonography program.
 It is a competitive program and has more applicants than seats available.

 No, applicants must apply each year to be considered.

-How are applicants selected for the Associate Degree Sonography Program?
+21. How are applicants selected for the Associate Degree Sonography Programs?